 - Visitors flock to Los Angeles to enjoy the beaches.
 Beach cities are the most expensive areas to live in because of their popularity.
 Santa Monica, Marina Del Rey, Playa Del Rey, Playa Vista, Venice, Malibu, Brentwood, Pacific Palisades, Culver City all offer sun, sand, and relaxation.

 - Downtown Los Angeles is urban but rich in arts and culture.
 It’s been cleaned up, beautified, and a Metro ride away to avoid parking.
-Downtown has world-class art museums, theaters, upscale and quirky restaurants, Pershing Square, Grand Park, Grand Central Market, The Music Center, Disney Concert Hall, and Exposition Park.
+Downtown has world-class art museums, theaters, upscale and quirky restaurants, Pershing Square, Grand Park, Grand Central Market, The Music Center, Disney Concert Hall, China and Korea Towns, and Exposition Park.
 Industrial lofts have been converted to living spaces and are filled with budding and well-established artists, many of whom are Baby Boomers.

 - The San Fernando Valley is wide and sprawling.
 It’s the bedroom community of the city.
 Because it’s so vast, it’s easier to find parking and shop.
 I enjoy the valley because it’s only a short freeway ride to other densely populated parts of the city.
 It’s a less stressful living environment and is family friendly.
 The valley offers post-war tract homes, newly developed apartment complexes, hillside retreats, ranch homes, and mobile home parks.

-Other fabulous areas include Beverly Hills, Westwood, Century City, Silver Lake, Echo Park, Burbank, Glendale, Eagle Rock.
+Other fabulous areas include Beverly Hills, Westwood, Century City, Silver Lake, Echo Park, Glendale, Eagle Rock.
 Each has their own charm and attractions and are exciting places to retire.
 I could go on and on but it would be impossible in this post.

 7. Healthcare – Los Angeles is a good place to be if you’re sick

 State of the art retirement communities and senior living housing is available in most areas of the city.
-If you’re looking for best places to retire that cater to retirees, consider a new development at Fountainview at Gonda Westside in Playa Vista.
+If you’re looking for the best places to retire that cater to retirees, consider a new development at Fountainview at Gonda Westside in Playa Vista.
 It’s a senior living complex that resembles a resort and caters to those who live independently as well as those who require assisted living, memory care, or skilled nursing and rehab.
 The development is associated with the Jewish Home to the Westside.